modular-component/website/docs/usage/writing-custom-stages.md

 This is the case for the [render stage](./writing-components.md#render-stage) or the [lifecycle extension](../extensions/official/with-lifecycle.md) for instance.

-The arguments are provided by the `use` function, but can be inferred from the `Context` directly in a parameter thanks to helper types exported by `@modular-component/core/extend`: `GetArgsFor` and `GetValueGetterFor`.
+The arguments are provided by the `provide` function, but can be inferred from the `Context` directly in a parameter thanks to helper types exported by `@modular-component/core/extend`: `GetArgsFor` and `GetValueGetterFor`.

 #### `GetArgsFor`